-The council meets the criterion for efficiency based on a forecast decline in real opex per capita by 2019-20.
+• The council meets the criterion for efficiency based on a forecast decline in real opex per capita by 2019-20.

 Other relevant fact ors Social and community context The LGA's community of interest would centre on Armidale.
 The presence of the University of New England makes the LGA somewhat distinct from other LGAs.
-Community consultation ' ' Water and/or sewer The council has not provided evidence that its water and sewer businesses pay, or would be able to pay dividends.
+Community consultation The council did not provide evidence of consultation about its proposal.
+Water and/or sewer The council has not provided evidence that its water and sewer businesses pay, or would be able to pay dividends.
 Consequently, the existence of these businesses only affect the council's scale and capacity insofar as they enable the council to hire staff with a wider range of skills.
 Submissions Two submissions were received in relation to the council's proposal.
 One supports the council standing alone.
 The other is from Guyra Shire Council's General Manager.
 It refers to a resolution by Armidale Dumaresq council that the council submit an attachment to its proposal about merging with Uralla and Guyra councils.
 We note that Guyra Shire Council's General Manager requested that IPART should not consider the submission because stakeholders have not been given the opportunity to respond.